erkanerol/erkanerol.github.io/content/post/restartable-pods.md

 Here are my ideas:

 - Pods can have a restart policy for the whole pod including the shared context.
-There can be maxRestartCount field like `backoffLimit` in Jobs to stop restarting repeatedly.
+There can be maxRestartCount field like <b>backoffLimit</b> in Jobs to stop restarting repeatedly.
 I think it is better to restart only failed containers at first and then restart the whole pod if necessary.

 - Now, we mostly run pods via some high-level workloads (e.g. deployments) and what we do is to delete the pod and to allow the high-level controller to recreate them.
 However, "naked pods" are also in the game.
 Recreation can be a solution in higher levels, but it should not be the solution in pod level.
 Pods can be fully restartable and it can be possible to trigger a restart via the API and a kubectl command.

 - Built-in controllers can watch the state and intervene in the errors with some primitive, retry logic.
-For example, the deployment controller can delete a pod in `CrashLoopBackOff` state and recreate it from scratch.
+For example, the deployment controller can delete a pod in <b>CrashLoopBackOff</b> state and recreate it from scratch.
 Sometimes, to schedule a problematic pod into another node solves a temporary problem in storage plugin and this feature can solve many cases like this.

 <br>